Vanity (singer)

-Denise Katrina Matthews (January 4, 1959 – February 15, 2016), known professionally as Vanity, was a Canadian singer, songwriter, dancer, model, and actress.
+Denise Katherine Matthews (January 4, 1959 – February 15, 2016), known professionally as Vanity, was a Canadian singer, songwriter, dancer, model, and actress.
 Known for her image as a sex symbol in the 1980s, in the 1990s she renounced her career as Vanity and became an evangelist.

 She was the lead singer of the female trio Vanity 6, created by the musician Prince.
 Known for their 1982 hit song "Nasty Girl", they disbanded in 1983 when Vanity embarked on a solo career.
 She released two solo albums on the Motown Records label, Wild Animal and Skin on Skin, and had three minor hit singles.
-As an actress, she starred in the films The Last Dragon (1985), 52 Pick-Up (1986), and Action Jackson (1988).
+As an actress, she starred in the films The Last Dragon (1985), 52 Pick-Up (1986), Never Too Young to Die (1986), and Action Jackson (1988).

 After years of drug abuse causing kidney problems, Matthews became a born-again Christian in 1992 and later devoted herself to her church in Fremont, California.
 Matthews died of kidney failure on February 15, 2016, aged 57.

 Early life

-Denise Katrina Matthews was born in Niagara Falls, Ontario, on January 4, 1959, the daughter of Helga Senyk and Levia James Matthews.
-Her mother was of Polish-Jewish descent, and her father was African-American.
+Denise Katherine Matthews was born in Niagara Falls, Ontario, on January 4, 1959, the daughter of Helga Senyk and Levia James Matthews.
+Her mother was of Polish-Jewish descent, and her father was Black American.
 Matthews had three sisters and several half siblings.

 Her father died when she was 15 years old.
 Matthews revealed to Jet in 1993 that her father physically and verbally abused her for years, causing her to have a negative self-image.
 "For 15 years, he beat me badly...
 I wish I could see my father in heaven, but I won't.
 He's in hell," she said.

 Career

 Early career: 1977–1981

 Matthews began entering local beauty pageants before moving to Toronto, where she modeled.
 She won Miss Niagara Hospitality in 1977 and competed for Miss Canada in 1978.
-At age 17, she moved to New York City to further her career and signed with Zoli Model Agency.
-Her short stature limited her to commercials and photoshoots and excluded runway work.
-Vanity appeared in commercials for Pearl Drops toothpaste before completing a modeling stint in Japan.
+She moved to New York City to further her career and signed with Zoli Model Agency where she began using the alias D.D.
+Winters professionally.
+Her short stature limited her to commercials and photoshoots, excluding runway work.
+She appeared in commercials for Pearl Drops toothpaste before completing a modeling stint in Japan.
+She was named one of the top sex stars of 1979 by Playboy magazine.

 She appeared on the cover of Nightlife Unlimited's 1980 album Let's Do It Again.

-Matthews had a small role in the horror movie Terror Train (1980), and starred as the lead in the 1980 B-movie Tanya's Island.
-She was credited as D.D.
-Winters for both films.
+Credited as D.D.
+Winters, she had a small role in the horror movie Terror Train (1980) and starred as the lead in the 1980 B-movie Tanya's Island.